 “An ounce of prevention is worth a pound of cure.”
-And still, it is, even though much of this article will be about the new rescue treatments for COVID-19.
+And still, it is, even though much of this article will be about the new rescue treatments – COVID-19 Therapeutics.

 The word “rescue” means being saved from a dangerous situation, and rescue is what we hope can happen when we get seriously ill.
 As a person who was diagnosed with invasive cancer some years ago, I am grateful to have been rescued by knowledgeable physicians who prescribed the latest evidence-based treatments involving surgery, chemotherapy, radiation, and hormone therapy.
 There are over 17 million cancer survivors alive in the United States today, which is a vast increase over the dismal survival numbers decades ago.
 And while I cannot speak for those grateful millions in our “survivorship” club nor for all the courageous cancer patients currently undergoing powerful treatments, I do know that if there were a safe, preventive vaccine that could have made my fearful cancer journey unnecessary, I would have been first in line.
 Wouldn’t you?

 Just as I have thanked Drs.
 Messeih, Glaser, John Jones, Collins, and Keenan for their expert care during my treatment, I also have taken many opportunities to thank cancer researchers in person as a lay stakeholder when I met with them regularly to peer review grant proposals for studying cell cycle and growth.
 These senior level researchers from universities across the country are some of the unseen laboratory and physician scientists who design and carefully test hypotheses that sometimes translate into lifesaving treatments.
 They are brilliant, dedicated people who deserve our appreciation.
 They have mine.